HangZheng98/HangZheng98.github.io/_pages/about.md

 - Optimize the uniqueness condition of co-array tensor decomposition, and identify multiple sources that exceed the number of physical array sensors
 - Complete the coarray tensor with missing slices to exploit the full co-array information

-Analytical and numerical results are presented in our papers published in IEEE TSP, IEEE TAES, and IEEE ICASSP.
+Analytical and numerical results are presented in our papers published on IEEE TSP and IEEE TAES.
 </div>
 </div>

-## Sub-Nyquist tensor beamforming
+## Sub-Nyquist Tensor-based Beamforming
 <div class='paper-box'><div class='paper-box-image'><div><img src='images/Beamforming.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">